Wordllban/nest-bookmark/README.md

 ## Description

 Tiny project to learn Nest.
-This application has JWT authorization and service to create/store bookmarks
+This application has JWT authorization and service to create/store bookmarks.

+Code covered with e2e tests, using Jest.

 ## Installation